 Unknowingly, most of us tend to be in a hurry to clean up and leave the master bathroom which essentially shouldn’t be the case.
-In fact the bathroom should be your own mini-spa so to speak; where all your day’s sorrows are drowned, your fatigue released and a place where inner-healing takes place in general.
+In fact, the bathroom should be your own mini-spa so to speak; where all your day’s sorrows are drowned, your fatigue released, and a place where inner-healing takes place in general.
 There may be a plethora of explanations behind your rush – maybe it’s the way your toilet is placed or the poor lighting that deters you from perusing the Sunday newspaper.
-Whatever the case, you master bathroom should be a sanctuary and this can only be achieved through remodeling.
+Whatever the case, your master bathroom should be a sanctuary and this can only be achieved through remodeling.

 According to recent statistics, the bathroom ranks second on the most renovated spaces list at home behind the kitchen.
 After twenty years, this space starts to wear and tear.
-You will notice some cracks on the wall from all the moisture, loose tiles, chipped countertops and grimy grout all over.
+You will notice some cracks on the wall from all the moisture, loose tiles, chipped countertops, and grimy grout all over.
 The harsh economic environment has however deterred most from renovating and upgrading thus pushing the fixtures way past their lifespan.

 Indeed, bathrooms are quite expensive to remodel.
 The numerous fixtures to be replaced and plumbing involved can prove to be a daunting task and expensive affair.
 You will have to fit the numerous fixtures and hardware in the compact space and make the most out of it.
-In essence, it is of paramount importance to note that you need not spend a fortune to achieve the result you so yearn.
+In essence, it is of paramount importance to note that you need not spend a fortune to achieve the result you so want.

 The Costs Involved and